Top Rated in Orange County

 Gynecomastia

-The community well regards Our Surgical Team for his artistry in performing gynecomastia surgery.
-Our Surgical Team has developed Gynecomastia Natrelle™ to ensure that each patient attains their maximum potential following gynecomastia surgery.
+The community well regards Dr. Paris for his artistry in performing gynecomastia surgery.
+Dr. Paris has developed Gynecomastia Natrelle™ to ensure that each patient attains their maximum potential following gynecomastia surgery.
 Gynecomastia Natrelle™ optimizes all aspects of your male breast surgery experience, including your initial confidential consultation, an anxiety-free operation, comfortable postoperative recovery, a speedy return to full activity, and long-term results.

-During your initial gynecomastia consultation with Our Surgical Team in Newport Beach, you will have the opportunity to tell him exactly your concerns.
-In order to ensure optimum results, Our Surgical Team evaluates your chest contour before your gynecomastia surgery by breaking down your breast into four to five independent regions.
-Separating each breast into several regions allows Our Surgical Team to accurately assess the degree of excess fat/fibrous tissue and degree of skin redundancy to ensure optimum breast contouring results.
+During your initial gynecomastia consultation with Dr. Paris in Newport Beach, you will have the opportunity to tell him exactly your concerns.
+In order to ensure optimum results, Dr. Paris evaluates your chest contour before your gynecomastia surgery by breaking down your breast into four to five independent regions.
+Separating each breast into several regions allows Dr. Paris to accurately assess the degree of excess fat/fibrous tissue and degree of skin redundancy to ensure optimum breast contouring results.

 When the degree of fat/fibrous tissue excess is associated with minimal to moderate skin redundancy then you are an ideal candidate for the limited incision gynecomastia repair.
 Infrequently, patients with severe breast skin redundancy will be recommended to undergo en-block resection of the breast skin.